idali0226/dina-web/README.md

 dina-data-jpa is the CRUD operations to dina database

-dina-data-service is restful service which provides a set of methods to read, create, updat and delete data instance(s) to/from dina database.
+dina-data-service is a restful service which provides a set of methods to read, create, updat and delete data instance(s) to/from dina database.

+All the moduls are java project and build with maven

 # Build instructions

 To build the project in maven:

    mvn clean install